mathworks/Quantum-Computing-MATLAB/examples/machine-learning/classifiers/creditscores/README.md

 ## Simulation and Hardware Test Results

 Models were trained using 99% of the data, and tested on the remaining 1%.
-Only 10 samples from the test set were evaluated on real hardware.
 Diagonal elements represent the correct prediction.

 ![](confusionTestClassical.png?raw=true)

 ![](confusionTestQuantum.png?raw=true)

-The Aria 1 quantum device was used with 100 shots to classify each sample.
+The Aria 1 quantum device was used with 100 shots to classify 10 samples from the test set.

 ![](confusionTestHardware.png?raw=true)

 ## Simulation Test Results on New Data

-Using new and unlabeled data, both models were simulated to test similarity of their predictions.
+Using new and unlabeled data, both models were simulated to test the similarity of their predictions.
 Here, the diagonal elements represent the two models making the same prediction on unknown samples.
 The models agree on many predictions, but the true accuracy is unknown.